 - Cognitive Behavioral Therapy (CBT): CBT focuses on the connection between thoughts, feelings, and behaviors.
 CBT helps individuals replace unhelpful thinking patterns with more helpful, rational thoughts.
 CBT techniques can help individuals learn how to challenge and rationalize their magical thinking patterns.

 - Exposure and Response Prevention (ERP): ERP involves gradually exposing one to anxiety-provoking stimuli.
 ERP is widely known to be helpful in treating OCD.
-ERP assists individuals in facing their fears and disengaging from compulsions related to magical thinking.
+ERP helps people face their fears and disengage from compulsions related to magical thinking.

 - Acceptance and Commitment Therapy (ACT): ACT focuses on psychological flexibility.
 ACT helps individuals cope with and accept difficult emotions while also connecting to one’s values.
-Through ACT, individuals learn how to disengage from magical thinking patterns while reconnecting with their core values.
+Through ACT, people can learn how to disengage from magical thinking patterns while reconnecting with their core values.

 In My Experience